 “BronzeLens took care of the pros and the newbies.
 There was a special liaison just for screening filmmakers and this made introductions and networking easier….”

 BLFF has grown from a four-day festival to year-round programming.
 Since our first year, we were invited by Ava DuVernay to be a charter member of AFFRM, now ARRAY.
 In that capacity, we are a member of a collective of leading African American film festivals that comprise a unique distribution model.
-In addition, we’ve programmed for the Atlanta Jazz Festival, The Neighborhood Awards Expo, partnered for an on-going bi-annual Family Film series, produced a South Asian Film series, conducted career workshops and provided promotional support for many of our “alums” who have gone on to have theatrical and digital releases.
+In addition, we’ve programmed as a 2021 Sundance Satellite, as well as for the Atlanta Jazz Festival, The Neighborhood Awards Expo, a bi-annual Family Film series, a South Asian Film series, screenings for leading theater companies as well as conducted career workshops and provided promotional support for many of our “alums” who have gone on to have theatrical and digital releases.

 - Best Feature

 - Best International Feature

 - Best Short: BronzeLens Film Festival has been approved as an Academy Awards®